 - salt and pepper to taste

 - Cut the chicken into like size pieces.
-Preheat a non stick skillet (I recommend a well seasoned cast iron) and add 1 Tbs vegetable oil.
+Preheat a non stick skillet (I recommend a well seasoned cast iron) over medium heat on the stovetop and add 1 Tbs vegetable oil.

 - When the pan is hot, add the chicken all at once and spread out so that it is in a single layer.
 Do not crowd the pan.
 If there is not enough room, cook half, remove it from the pan and then add the other half.